BSC Young Boys: 2001–2005: In the Neufeldstadion

 Young Boys played at the Neufeldstadion at the north end of town until the new, multi-functional Stade de Suisse Wankdorf Bern was opened in 2005.

 In the autumn of 2001, with a 1–3 home defeat against Grasshoppers, a series of 25 home games without defeat came to an end.
 However, with a 1–0 victory in the last game against FC St. Gallen on 9 December 2001, Young Boys qualified for the final round for the first time in seven years.
 The start of the final round was very promising.
 YB played exciting football and contended for a place in an international competition but ultimately finished in seventh position.
 The team also reached the semi-finals of the Swiss Cup before falling in a penalty shootout to FC Basel.

 In 2002, YB finished the qualifying round in seventh and the final round in fourth place, earning the Young Boys an entry in an international competition (the UEFA Cup) for the first time in ten years.
 This season also saw Stéphane Chapuisat move to the club.
 Chapuisat is considered one of the best strikers in Swiss history.

 In 2003, the league was completely reformed, including the names and sizes of the two highest leagues.
 For the 2003–04 season, Hans-Peter Zaugg was named as the new head coach.
 The played in the first "Super League", taking second place.
-As a result, the team qualified for the 2004–05 Champions League, where they fell to Red Star Belgrade 5–2 on aggregate.
+As a result, the team entered the second qualifying round of the 2004–05 Champions League, where they fell to Red Star Belgrade 5–2 on aggregate.
 The domestic season 2004–05 found them finishing in fourth place.